-1 Introduction
+- 1 Introduction

-In recent years, there has been a growing interest in motion planning for nonholonomic vehicles, motivated by both its relevance to applications (automated factories and highways, assisted parking maneuvering, etc.) and its theoretical challenges.
-One of the interesting features of this field is that its background is composed of work done in holonomic motion planning (a predominantly A.I. area) as well as in nonlinear systems theory and control.
+Motion planning for nonholonomic vehicles is attracting a wide interest in Robotics because of both its application potentials (automated factories and highways, assisted parking maneuvering, etc.) and its theoretical challenges.
+One of the interesting features of this field is that its background is composed of work done in holonomic motion planning (a predominantly A.I. area) and in nonlinear systems theory.

 A nonholonomic constraint is a non integrable equation involving the configuration parameters and their derivatives (velocity parameters).
 Such constraints do not reduce the dimension of the robot configuration space (like holonomic constraints do), but reduce the dimension of the velocity space at any given configuration.
 Thus, a kinematic model of a car-like vehicle can be parked everywhere in a free three-dimensional workspace, although it only possesses two control inputs.
 This comes at the price of more complex planning for maneuvers such as parallel parking.
-Application of nonlinear control tools to nonholonomic planning generated elegant methods for steering robots between arbitrary configurations, e.g. by using sinusoidal [Murray and Sastry, 1993], or multirate [Monaco and Normand-Cyrot, 1992] control inputs.
-Although these methods do not consider the presence of obstacles nor bounds on curvatures, they provide a theoretically sound basis for generalizing local planning techniques (e.g. potential fields) to nonholonomic systems.
-In the case that obstacles are present, it has been shown (see Laumond [1986], Barraquand and Latombe [1990]) the non-trivial fact that a car with curvature limitations moving amidst obstacles remains fully controllable, that is, whenever a free (holonomic) trajectory exists, the existence of a feasible path is also guaranteed.
+In the case that obstacles are present, it has been shown by Barraquand and Latombe [1990] the non-trivial fact that a car with curvature limitations moving amidst obstacles remains fully controllable, that is, whenever a free (holonomic) trajectory exists, the existence of a feasible path is also guaranteed.

 The presence of lower bounds on the minimum turning radius involves curvature constraints on feasible trajectories that deeply affect the geometry of the problem.
 The problem of finding the shortest path between two configurations in the plane with curvature limitations is an interesting geometric problem per se, that was solved first by Dubins [1957] for smooth trajectories.
 Only recently, Reeds and Shepp [1990] solved the geodesic problem when reversals are allowed.
 They have shown that a path with shortest length can always be built by concatenating at most five linear or circular segments, including at most two cusps.
 The radius of circular segments is the minimum allowed turning radius, and cusps correspond to reversals.
 The same result has recently been derived again by Sussmann and Tang [1991] and Boissonnat, Cerezo, and Leblond [1992], using Pontryagin's maximum principle.
-These theoretical results ignited a new series of methods tending to find nonholonomic paths with bounded curvature amidst obstacles, among which [Fortune and Wilfong, 1988], [Jacobs and Canny, 1989], [Barraquand and Latombe, 1989], [Jacobs, Laumond, Taix and Murray, 1991], [Mirtich and Canny, 1992].
+These theoretical results ignited a new series of methods tending to find shortest nonholonomic paths with bounded curvature amidst obstacles, among which [Jacobs and Canny, 1989], [Jacobs, Laumond, Taix and Murray, 1991], [Mirtich and Canny [1992].